aikei/simple-precompiler/README.md

 ```
 Here *"dir"* specifies the directories to be preprocessed.
 Other directories in your proejct will be left as they are.
 Leave this empty ([]) if you want to preprocess all directories. *"D"* specifies defined  (and undefined, if they are *false*) directives. *exclude_dirs* specifies directories key names to exclude.
 Then you just run `simple-preprocessor` in the directory with the `simp-prep-config.json` file.
-### 0.4 Update
+### Updates
-You can now specify several directories as input to the *-dir* command.
-This also relates to the *dir* property of the config file.
+- You can now specify several directories as input to the `-dir` command.
+This also relates to the `dir` property of the config file.
 In case of config file, you can now specify an array of strings (representing relative directory paths), instead of a single string.
 See examples above, they all now use this new feature.
+- All your files are now backed up before the preprocessing into the `.simp-prep-cache` directory which is created in the directory where `simple-preprocessor` is called.
+If something happens during the preprocessing (like sudden power outage while a file is being written to), you can use this cache to restore files.
+- `.simp-prep-cache` and `.git` directories are now excluded by default.
 ### Old syntax
 Old syntax with `//SIMP_PREP DIRECTIVE` and `//SIMP_PREP_END DIRECTIVE` is still supported, but deprecated.
 Please, use new syntax.
 ### Nested directives